 For those seeking a career as a paralegal, you must satisfy California law, Business and Professions Code section 6450, et seq., with a paralegal education and earn a paralegal certificate or a paralegal Associate’s degree.

-MTI College offers an A.A. in Paralegal Studies, an ABA-Approved paralegal program, a fully online program.
+Campus, formerly known as MTI College, offers an A.A. in Paralegal Studies, an ABA-Approved paralegal program, a fully online program.

 Campus is a member of the Sacramento Valley Paralegal Association (SVPA), the National Federation of Paralegal Associations, and the American Association for Paralegal Education (AAfPE), a national organization comprising of paralegal educators and institutions offering paralegal and legal assistant education programs.